JonathanWilbur/mueller-report/volume1.md

 staging of political rallies.
 5 The investigation did not identify evidence that any U.S. persons knowingly or intentionally coordinated with the IRA's interference operation.

-By the end of the 2016 U.S. election, the IRA had the ability to reach millions of U.S. persons through their social media accounts. multiple IRA-controlled Facebook groups and Instagram accounts had hundreds of thousands of U.S. participants.
+By the end of the 2016 U.S. election, the IRA had the ability to reach millions of U.S. persons through their social media accounts.
+Multiple IRA-controlled Facebook groups and Instagram accounts had hundreds of thousands of U.S. participants.
 IRA-controlled Twitter accounts separately had tens of thousands of followers, including multiple U.S. political figures who retweeted IRA-created content.
 In November 2017, a Facebook representative testified that Facebook had identified 470 IRA-controlled Facebook accounts that collectively made 80,000